-Welcome to Travel Diaries, a Refinery29 series where we tag alongside actual women who embark on journeys around the sector and track their travel charges all the way down to the closing cent.
+Welcome to Travel Diaries, a Refinery29 series where we tag alongside actual women who embark on journeys around the sector and track their travel charges down to the closing cent.
 Here, we offer an in-depth, intimate account of while, wherein, and how our friends spend their excursion days and disposable earnings: all the food, adventures, indulgences, setbacks, and surprises.
-This week’s travel diary: A 28-yr-antique content material creator from Kuala Lumpur, Malaysia, visits South Korea’s Jeju Island and indulges in K splendor and sightseeing.
+This week’s travel diary: A 28-year-old-antique content creator from Kuala Lumpur, Malaysia, visits South Korea’s Jeju Island and indulges in K splendor and sightseeing.
 Editor’s word: All charges were transformed to U.S. Bucks.
-For questions, remarks, or if you’re interested in monitoring your journey expenses at some point of an upcoming ride, e-mail us at traveldiary@refinery29.Com.
+For questions, remarks, or if you’re interested in monitoring your journey expenses at some point during an upcoming ride, e-mail us at traveldiary@refinery29.Com.

 Age: 28